-Strategy: Spaced learning is the practice of repeating something learners over time instead of repeating it immediately.
+Strategy: Spaced learning is the practice of repeating something learner's overtime instead of repeating it immediately.
 Research suggests that this strategy helps learners refresh their knowledge and strengthen their memory of the content.

 How does it work?
 Present learners recaps of learned information at specific intervals (days, weeks, or months after the first learning event).
-The recap sessions present more opportunities to the learners to fill the gaps in learning.
+The recap sessions present more opportunities for the learners to fill the gaps in learning.

 You also need to implement regular study/review breaks within your lessons.
-Three eLearning sessions of five minutes each, with 10-minute breaks in between, is the standard, but this can be altered depending on subject matter.
+Three eLearning sessions of five minutes each, with 10-minute breaks in between, is the standard, but this can be altered depending on the subject matter.
 For example, tougher topics that need longer sessions may also need a longer break for improved comprehension.
 In eLearning courses, timed breaks can be included to force online learners to pause and do something different in between modules.